Bolzano-Weierstrass-plan/.github/profile/README.md

 ## Soobin's Rules
 1. Same as Deepak's Rule #1.
-In addition, whenever I start a focus time, choose how much time I want and set a timer on my phone.
-Never open the phone, unless I get a notification -- e.g. someone calls me or texts me.
+During the times I dedicate for a specific todo, never open the phone, unless I get a notification -- e.g. someone calls me or texts me.
-In the case of someone contacting me, for example if someone calls me, I should only use the phone for the contact, and never leave the app.
+In the case of someone contacting me, for example if someone calls me, I should only use the call app; never leave the app; and close the phone as soon as it's done.
 2. Every day, meditate at least 10 minutes.
-3. Every day, create a schedule for the day with specific times and brief description of what to do for each time.
-However, given that a lot of unknown factors affect our scheduling, we define success flexibly.
+It must be in the sitting down position.
+Never lay down during the meditation because I tend to fall asleep if I do that.
+4. This rule was first created by Deepak, and I just added some small bits to it.
+The problem of scheduling our day is that there are too many unexpected factors that affect our shcedule all the time.
+Thus, we're doing what we call dynamic scheduling.
+As opposed to static scheduling in which we have to follow every schedule minute by minute, dynamic shceduling takes all of those unexpected variables into account.
+With dynamic scheduling, we're allowed to change the order in which we do those and at which time we do it, even how much time we do it.
-If I did each of the schedule items at least for 10 minutes, then it's counted as a success.
+As long as we do it for at least some amount of time, which in my case is defined as 10 minutes, then it's counted as a success.
-It's counted as a failiure, only if one or more items of the schedule have not been done at all.
-The order of the schedule can be changed, as long as all of the items in the schedule have been done.